 • The refusal of a public body to comply with an order of the Employment Tribunal.

-"Extremely enthusiastic and determined…'impressive knowledge of the law' in disputes with the state and public bodies…" - Legal 500 2017
+"Extremely enthusiastic and determined…'impressive knowledge of the law' in disputes with the state and public bodies…" - The Legal 500, 2017

 R (CP) v North East Lincolnshire Council EWCA Civ 1614